 Smaller school shootings get lost in the shuffle of too-frequent violence with higher death tolls.
 You can tell me to be thankful that it wasn’t worse.
 But what happened at my school five years ago remains an open wound.

 Mollie Davis is a 23-year-old writer residing in Denver with the Colorado Episcopal Service Corps.
-In the fall, Davis will be a 1L at Creighton School of Law.
+In the fall, Davis will be a 1L.